NotNotRama/mozio-takehome/README.md

 - React
 - TypeScript
+- Next.js (for building API endpoints)
 - Chakra UI (styling and accessibility)
 - Downshift (combobox)
 - React-Query (API data fetching and caching)
-- Next.js (for building API endpoints)
+- usehooks (useDebounce was used to debounce the input)

 ## Developer Notes
 This application was built with several key considerations in mind to ensure a seamless user experience and efficient data handling: